microsoft/pxt-microbit/docs/projects/electric-guitar.md

 ## ~avatar avatar

-Make an electric guitar that you can play real chords with using amicro:bit.
+Make an electric guitar that you can play real chords with using the micro:bit.

 ## ~